 For those children in the 5th and 6th grade, the Junior Youth Group (JYG) offers a smooth transition from Truth Trackers to the Youth Group.
 Through personal Bible study and Biblical instruction each Sunday evening, children are encouraged in their spiritual growth and provided practical Biblical application for issues they can relate to their daily life.

 We value the opportunity to help shape and mold teens in a Biblical manner during this crucial and special stage of life.
 Our goal is to see teens drawn to Christ, conformed to Christ, and commit their lives to serving Christ.
 In this way, we see our youth ministry not as separate from, but as an extension of the larger ministry at Countryside.
 Through weekly youth meetings, Sunday morning classes, Bible studies, retreats, discipleship, and service opportunities, we seek to see junior high and high school aged young people grow in a personal walk with Christ.
 Our youth meet on Sunday nights after the family portion of our service for worship, discussion, teaching, and fellowship.
 They also participate in monthly activities.

 To learn more about the Bible Quizzing activities that some of our youth participate in, please contact Richard Dietzel or click here.

 Young Adult Ministry

-We are also actively involved in small groups throughout the week and provide other events during the year that seek to deepen our understanding of our faith.
-We use a private Facebook group and an email list to keep you up to date on upcoming events and community service opportunities.
-To access that group or join our list, please contact Otto Skoog at email@example.com.
+We are also actively involved in small groups throughout the week and provide other events during the year that seek to deepen our understanding of our faith and foster right relationships with one another.
+We use a mass text, private Facebook group and an email list to keep you up to date on upcoming events and service opportunities.
+To access that group or join our list, please contact Alex Lynch at email@example.com.